HiramdeeP1603/mini-guessing-game/README.md

 ## ⚙️ How to Run

-1. Open the notebook or Python script.
+1. Open the notebook in Google Colab.
 2. Run all cells.
 3. Follow the on-screen prompts to enter your guesses.